ArtemisInCode/Maze-Runner/README.md

 # Group 222 ENCE260 Project

-A maze game run on a UCFK4 microcontroller.
+A timed maze game run on a UCFK4 microcontroller.

 ## Set up